icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - For Bin/Oct/Dec/Hex/Unicode radix:
    > Performance significanty improved (feature request #406).
    > ASCII control characters are no longer converted to mnemonics.
-- The time information of a line is no longer defined by hidden bytes like e.g. an initial XOn.
 - Option to not send XOn when opending a serial COM port or USB Ser/HID terminal (feat. req. #393).
 - Changes on-the-fly by keywords like \!(Port()), \!(PortSettings()), \!(Baud()),... are now reflected in the terminal settings, i.e. also indicated by '*' (related to reqs. #71 and #403).
-- TCP/IP segment payload size limited to the safe maximum of 516 (IPv4) or 1220 octets (IPv6).
-- UDP/IP datagram payload size limited to the safe maximum of 508 (IPv4) or 1212 octets (IPv6).
-- IPv6 support enabled for UDP/IP terminals (feature request #372).
-- Test coverage of sending and processing significantly increased (related to refactorings above).
-- Project/Assembly structure slightly refined (preparing upcoming feature request #74).
+- [Terminal > Settings... > Advanced...] dialog rearranged for better fitting screen.
 - Upgrade to .NET 4.0 runtime (precondition for new automatic actions [Chart/Plot/Histogram], preparing upcoming feature request #74, part of feature request #229).
 - Consequently, x64 distributions no longer need to be 'AnyCPU' builds (former limitation).
+- Project/Assembly structure slightly refined (preparing upcoming feature request #74).
+- Test coverage of sending and processing significantly increased (related to refactorings above).

 Fixed bugs:
 - Predefined command description gets updated when multi-line command gets changed (bug #481) and